 In this post, PyCharm vs Spyder will be compared.
 If you have followed my blog you may have noticed that a lot of focus has been put on how to learn programming (particularly in Python).
 I have also written about Integrated Development Environments (IDEs).
 I think that an IDE may, in fact, be very useful when learning how to code.
 Of course, when it comes to Python IDEs it may be hard to choose the best one (e.g., PyCharm vs Spyder?).

 Spyder is one of my long-time favorite IDEs, and I am mainly using Spyder when I have to write code in Windows environments.
 However, in one of my blog posts PyCharm was suggested in one comment (see the comments on this post: Why Spyder is the Best Python IDE for Science) that I should test PyCharm.

 After testing out PyCharm I started to like this IDE.
 In this post, you will find my views on the two IDEs.
 E.g., I intend to answer the question; which is the best Python IDE; PyCharm or Spyder?

 The post is divided into the following sections:

 In the first section (1) I will outline some shared features of PyCharm and Spyder.
-I will then continue with describing features that is unique to PyCharm (2) and Spyder (3).
+I will then continue by describing features that are unique to PyCharm (2) and Spyder (3).
 Finally, I will go on and compare the two Python IDEs (4).

 Shared features of PyCharm and Spyder